adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 "_Isn't this a lot of work?
 Testing all these libraries together..._" - Oh yes it is, but the good thing is that it's automated for the most part.<br>
 "_How many people are working on this?_" - Maybe 7 or 8.<br>
 "_How ofter are the libraries tested?_" - Every night there is a release, and every couple of weeks, there is an LTS (long term support) major release.<br>
-"_Which one should I use?_" - the LTS version of course.
+"_Which one should I use?_" - the LTS snapshot of course.
 Unless you are curious and want to see how a library is changing daily.<br>
 "_But I have GHC installed globally on my computer.
 Is that used?_" - It depends.
-If the LTS version you specify in your project uses a different GHC version than what you have outside of Stack, that LTS specified GHC version will be installed.<br>
+If the LTS snapshot you specify in your project uses a different GHC version than what you have outside of Stack, that LTS specified GHC version will be installed.<br>
 "_Give me an example!_" - Sure.<br>

 First, let's see what is installed globally.
 When I run `which ghc` this is what I get: `/usr/local/bin/ghc`.
 And when I peek into this file, I see it points to my homebrew installed ghc, with version 8.4.3: